MuenchowT/Arduino-GeishaBridge/README.md

 https://github.com/homieiot/homie-esp8266

 Also, new values from MQTT will be accepted und sent to the heatpump.
-In my case, I use Openhab-Things and Items to display and manipulate the geisha values via MQTT.
+In my case, I use some Openhab-Things and Items to display and manipulate the geisha values.
+Openhab sends them to the controller via MQTT.

-Use at own risk, you need to cut the wire betwenn heatpump and remote.
+Use at own risk, you need to cut the wire between heatpump and remote.
 I cannot provide PCBs.
-These are simple and can manually be soldered (see pics).
+These are simple and can manually be soldered on plain cards (see pics).

 For me, it works also in case there is an Intesis-Home device installed.
 My cable setup is Remote -> IntesisHome -> PCB -> Heatpump.
 Haven't tried it yet without the Intesis Box.

 The timing on the serial bus is merely a guess.
 I do not have a logic analyzer.
-Sometimes a serial packet gets dropped, but that doesn't do any bad.
+Sometimes a serial packet gets dropped, but that didn't do any bad up to now.

 To get started, install the homie-esp8266 libs in your Arduino environment and follow the docs, ie. https://homieiot.github.io/homie-esp8266/docs/stable/